-Early Help means providing support as soon as a problem emerges, at any point in a child’s life, from the foundation years through to the teenage years.
+Early Help means providing support as soon as a problem emerges.
+This can be at any point in a child’s life, from foundation through to the teenage years.

-Heads of Service: Sarah Tabbitt, Early Help, manages the following teams:
+Heads of Service: Sarah Tabbitt, Targeted Support, manages the following teams:

 - March, Chatteris and Whittlesey

 Heads of Service: Tanya Diaper, Targeted Support, manages the following teams:

 Early Help Hub

 Disciplines within each team work together to support families meet the identified needs of a child or young person.